Book your tickets in advance through an agent

 Visit off-peak or mid-week

-This might not always be possible, but if you do have the flexibility, travelling off-peak can be much more wallet-friendly.
+This might not always be possible, but if you do have the flexibility, travelling off-peak is without a doubt the cheapest time to go to Disneyland Paris.
 If you’re travelling by Eurostar, mid-week fares are much cheaper than weekend prices, and this is generally the case with accommodation too.
 If you’re not visiting Disneyland Paris with little ones, travelling outside the school holidays will also save you money, so this is something to bear in mind if you can.

 Off-peak park tickets are often cheaper, too.
 Depending on the season, you’ll often find cheaper tickets during the quieter times of the year.
 These won’t be available at the gate though, so booking in advance is a must!
 During these quieter periods, Lize from Lize in Disneyland recommends keeping an eye out for Disney ticket deals that offer extra nights for free.